On K\"ahler Ricci shrinker surfaces: Metric flows and -convergence

 Obviously, a conventional Ricci flow $(M,g(t))_{t \in I}$ is a Ricci flow spacetime by setting $\mathcal M=M \times I$, $\tf$ to be the projection on the time factor, and $\partial_{\tf}$ to be the unit vector on $I$.

 Suppose we further assume that $(M_i^n,g_i(t))$ are induced Ricci flows of a sequence of Ricci shrinkers in the moduli space $\mathcal M(A)$.
-In that case, one has the following structure theorem regarding the limit metric flow, see~\cite[Theorem 6.12]{LW23}.
+In that case, one has the following structure theorem regarding the limit metric flow (see~\cite[Theorem 6.12]{LW23}), which is a direct generalization of the results of \cite{Bam20c}.

 \begin{thm} Let $(M_i^n,g_i(t),x_i)_{t \in I}$ be a sequence of pointed Ricci flows induced by Ricci shrinkers in $\mathcal M(A)$ and $(\XX^\infty, (\mu^\infty_t)_{t \in I})$ the limit metric flow pair obtained in Theorem~\ref{Fcom}.
 Then the following properties hold.